Resource Governance and Concurrency¶

 var graph = new GraphExecutor("ResourceControlledGraph", "Graph with resource governance");

-// Configure basic resource governance
+// Configure resource governance with sensible defaults for development.

 graph.ConfigureResources(new GraphResourceOptions